Mohamedou Ould Slahi

-In 2005, the internationally recognized criminal defense lawyer Nancy Hollander got involved in Slahi’s case, together with lawyer Theresa Duncan.
-They argued Slahi’s rights to a fair trial, despite criticism for defending a terrorist suspect.
+In 2005, the internationally recognized criminal defense lawyer Nancy Hollander got involved in Slahi's case, together with lawyer Theresa Duncan.
+They argued Slahi's rights to a fair trial, despite criticism for defending a terrorist suspect.
 In 2010, Judge James Robertson granted a writ of habeas corpus, ordering Slahi to be released on March 22.
 In his unclassified opinion, Judge Robertson wrote: "... associations alone are not enough, of course, to make detention lawful."
 The Department of Justice appealed the decision.
 The D.C.
 Circuit Court of Appeals vacated the ruling and remanded the case to the District Court on November 5, 2010, for further factual findings.
 The District Court never held the second habeas hearing.

 On July 14, 2016, Slahi was approved by a Periodic Review Board for release from detention.
-Slahi was freed and returned to Mauritania on October 17, 2016; he was imprisoned at Guantánamo for over fourteen years.
+Slahi was freed and returned to Mauritania on October 17, 2016; he had been imprisoned at Guantánamo for over fourteen years.

 Slahi wrote a memoir in 2005 while imprisoned, which the U.S. government declassified in 2012 with numerous redactions.
 The memoir was published as Guantánamo Diary in January 2015 and became an international bestseller.
 Slahi is the first Guantánamo detainee to publish a memoir while imprisoned.
 Slahi wrote four other books while in detention, but he has not been allowed to access these books since being removed from Guantanamo.